ros2/design/articles/WideStrings.md

 ## Background

-Some users would like to send text data in languages that cannot be represented by ascii characters.
+Some users would like to send text data in languages that cannot be represented by ASCII characters.
 Currently ROS 1 only supports ASCII data in the string field but [allows users to populate it with UTF-8](http://wiki.ros.org/msg).

 Note that topic names cannot use multi-byte characters as they are disallowed by the DDS specification.